alexriegler/Create-with-Code-Live-Summer-2020/README.md

 ## Status
 Course is: _in progress_

-## Contact
+## Author
-Created by [Alex Riegler](https://www.linkedin.com/in/alexander-riegler/ "Alexander Riegler | LinkedIn") - feel free to contact me!
-I am seeking work!
+Created by Alex Riegler.